hyli-org/hyli/crates/hylix/README.md

 hyl test
 ```

-This command automatically spins up a local devnet (`hyl net`), compiles your contracts, deploys them, runs the server and then runs your tests.
+Execute unit & e2e tests, see [Testing](Testing.md) page for more.

 #### Key Features

+* ✅ Runs contract unit tests
 * 🧪 Supports full E2E workflows (from proving to verification)
 * ⚙️ Fully integrated with `cargo test` or custom test runners

-#### What happens under the hood:
+#### What happens under the hood for e2e tests:

-1. Starts `hyl net` if not already running
+1. Starts `hyl chain` if not already running
 2. Compiles your project (`hyl build`)
 3. Runs your application backend `hyl run`
 4. Runs tests defined in `tests/` using `cargo test`